MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/The-Role-of-the-AD-FS-Configuration-Database.md

 This section describes important concepts that describe how the WID federation server farm replicates data between a primary federation server and secondary federation servers. .

 #### Primary federation server
-A primary federation server is a computer running Windows Server 2008, Windows Server 2008 R2 or Windows Server&reg; 2012 that has been configured in the federation server role with the AD FS Federation Server Configuration Wizard and that has a read/write copy of the AD FS configuration database.
+A primary federation server is a computer running Windows Server 2012 or higher that has been configured with the federation server role with the AD FS Federation Server Configuration Wizard and that has a read/write copy of the AD FS configuration database.
 The primary federation server is always created when you use the AD FS Federation Server Configuration Wizard and select the option to create a new Federation Service and make that computer the first federation server in the farm.
 All other federation servers in this farm, also known as secondary federation servers, must synchronize changes that are made on the primary federation server to a copy of the AD FS configuration database that is stored locally.

 #### Secondary federation servers
 Secondary federation servers store a copy of the AD FS configuration database from the primary federation server, but these copies are read\-only.
 Secondary federation servers connect to and synchronize the data with the primary federation server in the farm by polling it at regular intervals to check whether data has changed.
 The secondary federation servers exist to provide fault tolerance for the primary federation server while acting to load\-balance access requests that are made in different sites throughout your network environment.

-> [!NOTE]
-> If a primary federation server crashes and is offline, all secondary federation servers continue to process requests as normal.
-However, no new changes can be made to the Federation Service until the primary federation server has been brought back online.
-You can also nominate a secondary federation server to become the primary federation server by using Windows PowerShell.
-For more information, see the [AD FS Administration with Windows PowerShell](https://go.microsoft.com/fwlink/?LinkID=179634).

 #### How the AD FS configuration database is synchronized
 Because of the important role that the AD FS configuration database plays, it is made available on all the federation servers in the network to provide fault tolerance and load\-balancing capabilities when processing requests \(when network load\-balancers are used\).
 However, for secondary federation servers to serve in this capacity, the AD FS configuration database that is stored on the primary federation server must be synchronized.